LK00100100/blum-water-pipes/README.md

 This will sort the points by x.
 It will then look from left to right.
 This will look at every point once.
-At a point, it will be able to make a decision based off of past information.
-The past information that is stored is a point that is not blocked by another point.
+At a point, it will be able to make a can_drain decision based off of past information.
+The past information that is stored is a point that is not blocked by another point. if a section of pipe can drain, that "can drain" is carried upwards until it can't.

 This will add more PipeData points as necessary.
-What causes another point to be added is related to a peak.
+What causes another point to be added is related to a higher point

 The code is written without too many optimizations since this will need to be ported to VBA.